 You're heading to Yellowstone to view all its rugged beauty.
 Getting seriously injured or falling sick from the weather isn't uncommon.
 Visitors medical insurance is your guard against financial pitfalls that may arise due to unexpected health problems that occur during your time in the park.

-Why buy visitors medical insurance before travelling to Yellowstone?
+Why buy visitors medical insurance before traveling to Yellowstone?

 You can't foresee accidents, illnesses, or injuries, and without medical insurance, getting treated in the U.S. will prove to be prohibitively expensive.
 Buy visitors medical insurance to save money and panic if you face an unexpected medical emergency.